zachleat/zachleat.com/web/_posts/2017-10-12-fout-vs-foit.md

 In retrospect the unintented side effects of hiding text are clear now, primarily because repaints amongst different web fonts for a single typeface are not grouped together by default.
 This creates race conditions leading to the [Mitt Romney Web Font Problem](/web/mitt-romney-webfont-problem/), changing the actual meaning of sentences that mix two or more web fonts together.

-<p class="primarylink"><a href="/foitfout/#800,800,3000,3000">Check out the Mitt Romney Problem on FOIT vs. FOUT</a></p>
+<p class="primarylink"><a href="/foitfout/#800,800,3000,3000">Demo of The Mitt Romney Web Font Problem</a></p>

 Where does this leave us?
 Hopefully the demo has convinced you that FOIT isn’t really a good default font loading behavior for web browsers.
-Note that the alternative isn’t necessarily FOUT.
+Note that the alternative doesn’t have to be FOUT.
 It isn’t a dichotomy.
 There are font loading strategies that eliminate FOIT and greatly reduce FOUT reflow.
-You can check those out on my <a href="/web/comprehensive-webfonts/">Comprehensive Guide to Font Loading Strategies</a>.
+You can read about those out on my <a href="/web/comprehensive-webfonts/">Comprehensive Guide to Font Loading Strategies</a>.